cusma/algorand-school/README.md

 Algorand's blockchain.

-The goal of the deck is providing a step-by-step introduction to Algorand's technology, ecosystem and tools, in order to lower learning curve difficulty and speed up the learning process.
+The goal of the deck is providing a step-by-step introduction to Algorand's technology, ecosystem and tools, in order to lower the learning curve difficulty and speed up the learning process.

 Main topics of the Algorand School are: